gatsbyjs/gatsby/README.md

 Gatsby uses [webpack-configurator](https://github.com/lewie9021/webpack-configurator)
 to make changing the webpack loaders easy.
 The default set of loaders is organized by [key](lib/utils/webpack.config.js#L125).

-Gatsby uses `gatsby-node.js` to pass control to the user before resolving the final build configuration. `gatsby-node.js` should live in the root of your project can export a function which accepts a webpack-configurator config object and an environment string.
-The environment string will be one of `develop`, `static` or `production`.

-Create a `gatsby-node.js` in the root of your project:
+To modify the Webpack configuration, create a `gatsby-node.js` in the root of your project and export there a `modifyWebpackConfig` function.

 ```javascript
 exports.modifyWebpackConfig = function(config, env) {